Building a green life

 Plumbing and Water Conservation

-Pay attention to the length of your showers.
-If you have teenagers in your home, perhaps set guidelines with them on shower length.
+- Pay attention to the length of your showers.
+If you have teenagers in your home, consider setting guidelines with them on shower length.
 Engage them in their responsibility to take care of our valuable water resources.
 Remember to set the example and keep your showers at a reasonable length.